-- Users may not remove or copy sensitive or restricted or protected personal data from the school or authorised premises without permission and unless the media is encrypted and password protected and is transported securely for storage in a secure location - Users must take particular care that computers or removable devices which contain personal data must not be accessed by other users (e.g. family members) when out of school - When restricted or protected personal data is required by an authorised user from outside the organisation's premises (for example, by a member of staff to work from their home), they should preferably have secure remote access to the management information system or learning platform;
+- Users may not remove or copy sensitive or restricted or protected personal data from the school or authorised premises without permission and unless the media is encrypted and password protected and is transported securely for storage in a secure location - Users must take particular care that computers or removable devices which contain personal data must not be accessed by other users (e.g. family members) when out of school - When restricted or protected personal data is required by an authorised user from outside the organisation's premises (for example, by a member of staff to work from their home), they should preferably have secure remote access to the management information system or learning platform; - If secure remote access is not possible, with the permission of the SLT users must only remove or copy personal or sensitive data from the organisation or authorised premises if the storage media, portable or mobile device is encrypted and is transported securely for storage in a secure location;

-- If secure remote access is not possible, users must only remove or copy personal or sensitive data from the organisation or authorised premises if the storage media, portable or mobile device is encrypted and is transported securely for storage in a secure location; - Users must protect all portable and mobile devices, including media, used to store and transmit personal information using approved encryption software; and
+• Users must protect all portable and mobile devices, including media, used to store and transmit personal information using approved encryption software.
+Key Networks approval is required.